6 things you can do with the Game Bar from Windows 10

 Once the background recording feature is enabled, you can trigger it either by opening the Game bar and clicking or tapping on the Record that button or you can use the keyboard shortcut Win + Alt + G.

-3. Record a video of your game
+3. Record a video of your game (Win + Alt + R)

-When you want to end the recording, click or tap the stop button.
-It’s good to know that you can also start and end a gameplay recording session by simultaneously pressing the Win + Alt + R keys on your keyboard.
+Note that you can also start and end a gameplay recording session by simultaneously pressing the Win + Alt + R keys on your keyboard.

-4. Live-stream your game on the internet
+4. Live-stream your game on the internet (Win + Alt + B)

 Many gamers today like to broadcast the games they play online, for all the internet to be able to watch them play.
-Game streaming is a popular thing, and there are even professional players who stream their games and make a living out of this.
-Windows 10 offers built-in tools to live-stream your games, or broadcast them as Microsoft likes to name this activity.
+Game streaming is popular, and there are even professional players who stream their games and make a living out of this.
+Windows 10 offers built-in tools to live-stream your games or broadcast them as Microsoft likes to name this activity.

-Once you do that, a window called Broadcast setup will pop up.
+Once you do that, a window called Configure broadcast pops up.
 Inside, you can choose the name of your channel, select the broadcast window (it can be either your game only, or the whole desktop), the camera position on-screen, if you enable the camera, and whether the microphone is on or off.
-There’s also a link to more advanced streaming settings, which are available in the Settings app.
-Once you’ve made all your choices, you can start streaming by pressing on the Start broadcast button.
+There is also a link to more advanced streaming settings, which are available in the Settings app.
+Once you have made all your choices, you can start streaming by pressing on the "Start broadcast" button.

 If you prefer using your keyboard, you should know that you can start or pause a broadcast by pressing the Win + Alt + B keys.

-5. Change the settings for Game bar
+6. Change the settings for Game bar

 The Game bar from Windows 10 is probably one of the best things Windows 10 could have brought to gamers.
 It lets you take screenshots, record videos, and live-stream your games.
 What could you ask for more?
 We know: more live-streaming services should be supported, and especially Twitch.
-Did you try these gaming features from Windows 10 Creators Update?
+Did you try these gaming features from Windows 10?
 Do you like them?
 What would you want to be added?
 Share your thoughts with us in the comments below.